 Basic canoeing introduces the student to the fundamentals of safe canoeing.
 Students are instructed in basic canoe paddle strokes, small craft safety, and the navigation of lakes and Class I and II rivers.
 Fall.
-Prerequisite: None.One semester hour

-EXERCISE AND SPORT SCIENCE 1104.
-ADVANCED SCUBA.
-(PHED 1152)
+EXERCISE AND SPORT SCIENCE 1105.
+ADVANCED ALPINE SKIING.